Prima Tower Revolving Restaurant: Closure

-On 6 April 2020, the restaurant closed due to the Circuit Breaker measures implemented by Singapore.
+On 6 April 2020, the restaurant closed due to the "circuit breaker" measures implemented by Singapore.
 Although scheduled to open on 1 August, it was closed permanently, after 43 years in operation.

 Jian Yongyao, chairman of the restaurant, stated that it was a difficult decision to close the restaurant and "It's a shame that a 43-year-old business has come to this".

+The building however is still standing.